A Small Orange Review: An Ethical Company for Your Hosting Needs?

 A Small Orange Pricing

 We’ve already had a quick look at A Small Orange’s pricing.
-For shared hosting, three plans are available—Tiny, Medium, and Large… they win no points for creativity there!
+For shared hosting, four plans are available—Tiny, Small Medium, and Large… they win no points for creativity there!

-These plans are fairly standard and are more than enough for most webmasters, even if you are using WordPress—a typical WordPress installation is under 250 MB and so 500 MB of storage on the “Tiny” plan is more than sufficient.
+These plans are fairly standard and are just enough for most webmasters, even if you are using WordPress—a typical WordPress installation is under 250 MB; so 500 MB of storage on the “Tiny” plan is just sufficient.

 As we said, A Small Orange’s plans are up-front and transparent—you pay what you see.

-For Medium and Large plans, their pricing is a little different.
+For Small, Medium and Large plans, their pricing is a little different.

 5GB of storage with 50% GB of bandwidth will probably cover your needs.